The GCA meet students – the next generation of card designers!

 The GCA spoke to second and final year illustration students about our industry, giving them some background on different card businesses and the ways they could join our industry.

-The GCA presentation featured some interesting facts and statistics about the UK industry, and shared stories from three very different businesses.
-Chris Bryan, vice president of the GCA, spoke about the business he works for, Second Nature.
+Amanda Fergusson, GCA CEO, shared some interesting facts and statistics about the UK industry.
+The presentation then continued with stories from three very different businesses, Chris Bryan, vice president of the GCA, spoke about the business he works for, Second Nature.
 Chris talked about how the business had started and grown to the size it is today, employing a team of 50 members of staff.

 Adriana Lovesy, Mrs Lovsey and GCA council member, and Grace Elphinstone, Carte Blanche and GCA member, share their top tips